 The Civil Engineering Institute (CEI) is the department’s industry advisory group, composed of local leaders in engineering involved in the design, construction, and management of civil infrastructure.
 CEI played a critical role in the department’s founding, and continues to guide, advise, and support our program over 26 years later.

-The Board of Directors is proud of the accomplishments this past year and presenting [the] 2016 Annual Report.
+The Board of Directors is proud of the group’s accomplishments this past year and pleased to share this 2018 Annual Report with you.
 We continue to operate on a sound fiscal basis.
-And we are always looking for opportunities to expand our member organizations.
+And we are always looking to expand our member organizations.

 Kurt R. Thompson, PE

 Chair, Civil Engineering Institute